microsoft/PartnerResources/_docs/Azure/Data, Analytics, and AI/AI Apps & Agents.md

 # Page Update

 We've been busy improving our Partner Learning Plan Resources...
-Please update your bookmark or referring link to reference the new [Conversational AI](conversational-ai) Learning Plan Resources page.
+Please update your bookmark or referring link to reference the new {% raw %}[Conversational AI](conversational-ai){% endraw %} Learning Plan Resources page.